cornelius/yes_ship_it/README.md

 `yes_ship_it help`.
 There also is a simple man page with some pointers.

-The main documentation with details about different scenarios how `yes_ship_it` can be used is maintained in the Wiki.
+The main documentation with details about different scenarios how `yes_ship_it` can be used is maintained in the [Wiki](https://github.com/cornelius/yes_ship_it/wiki).
 You are welcome to contribute there.

+## Users

+There is a list of [users of yes_ship_it](https://github.com/cornelius/yes_ship_it/blob/master/USERS.md).
+I'm happy to add you there.
+Just send me a pull requests for the `USERS.md` file.

 ## License